 Creighton’s online master’s in public health program is housed within the Department of Interdisciplinary Studies, a unique division within the Graduate School that brings together different concepts and perspectives to provide students with a robust education.

 You’ll learn from instructors who have been involved with some of the nation’s leading public health organizations, such as the Robert Wood Johnson Foundation and the National Association of Local Boards of Health.
 Our students come from various backgrounds, including pharmaceutical sales, military, dentistry, pharmacy, law, psychology and others.
 Combining your viewpoints and experiences with those of a diverse group of students and practiced faculty members allows for a well-rounded education that can position you for a successful career in public health.

 A program tailored to your career goals and lifestyle

 We know that graduate school is a huge investment of your time and money, so we make sure that your investment is a smart one—and one that you can fit in your busy schedule.
 This 44-credit public health master’s program is designed to meet the needs of busy professionals and can be completed fully online in about two and a half years.

 Your passions and career goals will help shape your degree path.
-You’ll choose from concentrations in Healthcare Management or Health Policy and Ethics, and you can further specialize your degree by simultaneously earning a Graduate Certificate in Bioethics or a Graduate Certificate in Healthcare Management.
+You’ll get to choose from concentrations in Healthcare Management or Health Policy and Ethics.

 One of the final requirements of the program, the practice experience, is also designed to be flexible.
 You’ll work with a practicum coordinator to determine the focus of your practice experience based on your goals and interests, then complete the practicum by working with a public health professional in your area.
 At the end, you’ll use your experiences to complete your capstone project.